-If you apply to the Community Environment Fund your application must meet the following criteria to be considered for funding.
+About the Community Environment Fund and the criteria projects must meet to be eligible for funding.

 Eligible applications are assessed by an independent review panel.
 The panel makes recommendations to the Minister for the Environment who decides which projects will be invited to enter the next stage of the funding round.